-- Danger to life in the danger area of the vehicle!
-Special caution is required in the vicinity of the articulated steering, beneath the raised tipper, in the vicinity of the front tool carrier, in the vicinity of the front and rear-mounted equipment and in the area between the vehicle and the trailer. - Risk of injury!
+- Danger of death in the danger area of the vehicle!
+Special caution is required in the vicinity of the articulated steering, under the raised tipper, in the vicinity of the front tool carrier, in the vicinity of the front and rear-mounted equipment and in the area between the vehicle and the trailer. - Risk of injury!
 Put the attachment into service only if all protective devices are attached and in protection position. - Risk of injury!
 Make sure that the attachments are suitable for the set oil volume.
 An oil volume set too high can lead to injuries due to a defect of the attachment! - Risk of injury!
 High-pressure hoses, fittings and couplings are important for equipment safety.
-Use only high-pressure hoses, fittings and couplings recommended by the manufacturer. - Risk of accident!
+Use only high-pressure hoses, fittings and couplings recommended by the manufacturer. - Risk of accidents!
 When connecting attachments to the hydraulic system, ensure that the hydraulic hoses are connected correctly.
-Swapping the connections can lead to reverse functioning of the attachment, e.g. movement to the right rather than the left. - Risk of accident!
-Front attachments not correctly fastened to the front tool carrier can drop down while driving.
-Always secure the front attachment with the locking devices. - Risk of accident!
+Swapping the connections can lead to reverse functioning of the attachment, e.g. movement to the right rather than the left. - Risk of accidents!
+Front attachments not mounted correctly to the front tool carrier can drop down while driving.
+Always secure the front attachment with the locking devices. - Risk of accidents!
 You must consult Hako before attaching other attachments not approved by Hako!
-Check in the individual case that the relevant axial loads and total weights are complied with. - Risk of accident!
+Check in every case that the relevant axle loads and total weights are complied with. - Risk of accidents!
 Handling, steering and braking as well as stability are influenced by attachments, trailers and the vehicle payload (e.g. full dirt hopper).
-For this reason, pay attention to adequate steering and braking capability as well as stability. - Risk of accident!
-In Germany, if attachments extend beyond the outer lighting equipment of the vehicle or if the maximum distances of the outer lighting equipment specified according to StVZO are exceeded, the lighting equipment of the vehicle must be repeated (see Merkblatt StVZO § 30, explanations 11 and 12).
+For this reason, pay attention to adequate steering and braking capability as well as stability. - Risk of accidents!
+In Germany, if attachments extend beyond the outer lighting equipment of the vehicle or if the maximum distances of the outer lighting equipment specified according to StVZO are exceeded, the lighting equipment of the vehicle must be repeated (see StVZO attachments information leaflet § 30, explanations 11 and 12).